Training for Local Government

 - Thursday, November 19, Sardis: Panola County Emergency Operations Center

-Registration will open September 1 and close one week prior to each workshop.
+Registration is now open, and will close one week prior to each workshop (download registration form at the link below).
 For more information contact Tim Barnard by email or at 601-576-6894.

 Introduction to Records and Information Management for State and Local Governments